SaranyaVelu-SK/React/README.md

 * You use useRouteError in a route’s errorElement to get information about what went wrong.
 This is useful for custom error handling and displaying helpful messages to users.
 * useRouteError is a React Router hook that gives you access to errors caught by the router so you can display them in a custom error UI.

+## 7️⃣CUSTOM HOOKS:
+* Custom hooks are utility functions that lets us to encapsulate logic and reuse it across different components.
+* Custom hooks are just functions that:
+-    Start with the word use (e.g., useFetch, useForm, useAuth)
+-    Can use other hooks inside them (useState, useEffect, etc.)
+-    Return some value (data, state, or functions) **uses of custom hooks**
+- Reusability – Share logic across components.
+- Cleaner code – Keep components focused on rendering UI, not logic.
+- Separation of concerns – Logic and UI are decoupled.
+- Testability – You can test hooks separately.

 # 3️⃣1️⃣ Imports and Exports